dwave-examples/n-queens/README.md

 python n_queens.py
 ```

-The user is prompted to enter the number of queens they wish to place (n).
+The program prompts the user to enter the number of queens (n) to place.
 It
 should be noted that larger n will take longer to run and we do not recommend
 running this example on n > 200.